BierDav/suid-extensions/README.md

 ```

+> Note: The component currently doesn't support autofocus.
+This is when you open the Menu the initially selected item is the one that is selected.
+This is quite useful, when working with a keyboard

+> Also: I don't know why the MUI implementation includes a native select component (probably because of accessibility), but I had to remove the onChange listener on this native component.
+I didn't seam to do anything, but I don't know if I destroyed accessibility with that.

-> Note: The name comes from an internal Project and has nothing to do with the functionality.
+The name comes from an internal Project and has nothing to do with the functionality.

 ## LoadingButton